Benchmarks¶

 AutoML Observations

-With AutoML (FLAML), improvements are more modest because the framework already performs internal feature selection and hyperparameter tuning.
-FeatCopilot still provides value by generating meaningful derived features that AutoML can leverage.
+With AutoML (FLAML/AutoGluon), improvements are more modest because these frameworks already use powerful gradient boosting models.
+FeatCopilot still provides consistent value by generating meaningful derived features that help AutoML find better models faster.

 When FeatCopilot Excels¶